Skip to Content

 To get a lot of healthy eggplants, plant in a large pot.
 They will thrive if they have a pot of their own, but you could plant two eggplants in a large pot if you are compromised for space.

 When planting in containers, use potting soil rather than garden soil.
-You also will need to water and fertilize more frequently when growing plants in containers.
+Water and fertilize more frequently in containers.

 With respect to fertilizing container plants, the best way to tell when they need fertilizer is to observe the leaves.
 If they are starting to yellow, they may need some more nitrogen.
 Ask your local nursery for a well balanced fertilizer (balanced N-P-K).